Shelter home becomes a centre of livelihood for jobless labourers in Chhattisgarh

 Jobless migrant labourers who were facing trouble in making their ends meet amid the lockdown have now found a new workplace in Surajpur district.
 These labourers are now earning their livelihood by making bamboo tree guards while residing at a shelter home in Surajpur.
 "After lockdown got imposed, the owner of the company we worked for asked us to leave.
 While we were on our way back to our native place, the police stopped us and provided accommodation in the shelter home.
 They told us to make bamboo tree guards.
 Within a span of four days, our group has earned around Rs 24,000, which is very helpful for our survival and for travelling," said Bhojlal Meshram (45), a labourer, speaking to ANI.

 "The district administration is taking care of our needs.
 I am very thankful to them for helping us.
 While walking for miles from our work place, we cooked food using pond water.
 Our children also walked miles.
 We faced hardship while we travelled.
 We are earning enough here but still we want to go back to our homes," said Basanta Meshram (40), another labourer.
-Surajpur Collector Deepak Soni said that the administration has provided work to more than 500 poor people at the shelter home.
+Surajpur Collector Deepak Soni said that the administration has provided work to 266 labourers at the shelter home.

 - READ MORE ON: